Castor Oil Enema- What Is it And What Are Its Benefits?

 - Consumption of poison

 Benefits Of Castor Oil Enema

-The Ricinoleic acid in castor oil causes contractions in the walls of the intestines that helps push the faecal matter out as stools.
+As stated earlier, the ricinoleic acid in castor oil causes contractions in the walls of the intestines that helps push the fecal matter out as stools.
 This helps relieve constipation.
-Castor oil also has the property to prevent absorption of liquids from the intestines.
+Castor oil also has the property to prevent the absorption of water from the intestines and improve intestinal permeability (3).
 This ensures easier passage of the waste.
-Its other castor oil enema benefits include:
+Its other castor oil enema benefits include (4), (5):